George C. Landis - General Counsel Penton Publishing Company

 In 2001, George ran an unsuccessful campaign for village mayor, citing his desire to preserve open spaces and his opposition to new construction.

-George Carrothers Landis was born on August 14, 1931, to Laird and Jill Landis.
+George Carrothers Landis was born on August 14, 1931, to Laird and Lotus Landis.
 The Landis family moved to Bratenahl in 1945.

 George graduated from Shaw High School, followed by a Bachelor of Arts from John Carroll University and a Law degree from Western Reserve University.
 He worked briefly at Dunn & Bradstreet before joining Penton Publishing Company, where he became a director and general counsel.
 He purchased Brightwood at 9534 Lake Shore Boulevard on February 16, 1978.